cfeeling/mdo-grid/README.md

 	// important since the internals of the grid depend on this return defered.promise;
 };

+// If you did not load your data initially, you want to use the method below to force the
+// grid to actually load your data
+// mdoGridConfig.reload();

 // Send the grid config to the view